-- Tropic Zone: Highlighting warm water animals from around the world, this exhibit includes blacktip reef sharks, moray eels and colourful fish, as well as daily dive shows and shark feeds twice weekly.
+- Tropic Zone: Highlighting warm water animals from around the world, this exhibit includes blacktip reef sharks, moray eels and colorful fish, as well as daily dive shows and shark feeds twice weekly.

 - Graham Amazon Gallery: Step into the steamy jungle to meet the sleepy sloths, snakes, spiders and giant fish that call the Amazon home.

 - Penguin Point: Learn more about African penguins in this new exhibit and find out how they measure up to the 17 other species of penguin in the world.

-- Canaccord Financial Exploration Gallery: Find out more about the research work that the Aquarium does and visit Clownfish Cove, where kids eight and younger can dress up, nurse a ‘seal pup’ back to health in the new animal hospital, or investigate a touch pool.
+- Canaccord Capital Exploration Gallery: Find out more about the research work that the Aquarium does and visit Clownfish Cove, where kids eight and younger can dress up, nurse a ‘seal pup’ back to health in the new animal hospital, or investigate a touch pool.
 Catch a film at the 4D movie theatre while you’re here.

 - Treasures of the BC Coast: Discover the diverse sea life just off Vancouver’s coastline in this extensive exhibit.

-- Pacific Canada Pavilion: This amazing 260,000ltr exhibit highlights the Strait of Georgia, with a realistic underwater habitat where divers mingle with Pacific fish such as halibut, crabs, and sea stars.
+- Pacific Canada Pavilion: This amazing 260,000 liter exhibit highlights the Strait of Georgia, with a realistic underwater habitat where divers mingle with Pacific fish such as halibut, crabs, and sea stars.